 - Belarus people are super nice and warm.
 Before coming to Minsk I’ve met several Belarus young people in exchange projects.
 When I came to Minsk somehow everyone I’ve met from students to retired grannies was very helpful, understanding and with a sense of humor.

 - People talk very accurately about the politics and president.
-After the protest of 2011 you can notice some fear and indifference in many local people when it comes to politics.
+After the protest of 2011, you can notice some fear and indifference of many local people when it comes to politics.